Clinician helping a patient review blood pressure readings

 The correct measurement routine

 1. Rest first.
 Sit quietly for 5 minutes before checking.
-Do not check immediately after rushing, climbing stairs, or feeling stressed.
+Don't check immediately after rushing, climbing stairs, or feeling stressed.

 2. Sit properly.
 Keep your back supported, feet flat on the floor, and legs uncrossed.